 Some people like to create conflict but more times than not it just happens.
 Maybe values of those in conflict are different or maybe they don’t know or understand each other’s “story” – who they are as a person.
 I will always quote Meg Wheatley on these situations “You can’t hate someone whose story you know”.
 That statement can be true for many situations.

-Page 2 of 2 - Here are some things to consider when dealing with conflict:
+Here are some things to consider when dealing with conflict:

 1. Don’t ignore thinking it will just go away because in most cases it will not